TabbycatDebate/tabbycat/docs/install/heroku.rst

 This is the easiest way to deploy an instance of Tabbycat online.
 It requires no technical background.

 If you don't already have a Heroku account, it'll prompt you to create one.
 Once you're logged in to Heroku, choose a name for your installation, then scroll down and click **Deploy**.
 Once it's finished, click **View** and follow the prompts.
-Once finished, open the site and from there you can easily setup a demo data set (if you just want to learn Tabbycat) or use the data importer to setup a real tournament.
+Once finished, open the site and from there you can easily set up a demo data set (if you just want to learn Tabbycat) or use the data importer to set up a real tournament.

 .. note:: During the setup process Heroku will ask you to verify your account by adding a credit or debit card.
 A standard Tabbycat site *will not charge* your card without explicit permission — charges only accrue if you deliberately add a paid service in the Heroku dashboard.

   That said if you do not have access to a credit/debit card we offer a version of the software — 'Tabbykitten' — that does not require Heroku to verify your account.
 However, as a result, this version is limited: it does not send error reports to the developers and can handle much less public traffic.
-We strongly recommend using it only as a last resort, and even then only for small tournaments. `Use this link to setup a Tabbykitten site <https://heroku.com/deploy?template=https://github.com/czlee/tabbycat/tree/kitten&env[KITTEN]=true>`_.
+We strongly recommend using it only as a last resort, and even then only for small tournaments. `Use this link to set up a Tabbykitten site <https://heroku.com/deploy?template=https://github.com/czlee/tabbycat/tree/kitten&env[KITTEN]=true>`_.

 If you have a background in programming, you might prefer the method below.